 XenDesktop Essentials, the Citrix Cloud, and Microsoft Azure work together.
 During configuration, you create a Microsoft Azure subscription.
 After that, you install the Citrix Cloud Connectors, which provide access to your Azure resources from Citrix Cloud.
 You then create a Windows 10 master image that includes the VDA.
 The master image provides the template for desktops you deliver to users.

 When you complete those tasks, you create a host connection to Microsoft Azure.
 Studio and Director are available in your cloud console.
 Use Studio and Director to manage and monitor your XenDesktop Essentials Service.

 Deploy NetScaler VPX to provide secure access to Windows 10 desktops from anywhere.
-StoreFront is hosted from Citrix Cloud.
 You provide your users with a URL to a workspace or StoreFront.

 Users connect to their desktops by using Citrix Receiver, with the URL you provide.
-When users log on to Citrix Receiver, the Windows 10 desktop icon appears in the StoreFront window.
+When users log on to Citrix Receiver, the Windows 10 desktop icon appears in the workspace or StoreFront window.

 For new customers (from December 2017), XenDesktop Essentials includes a workspace URL, usually in the format https://<yourcompanyname>.cloud.com.
 After you set up XenDesktop Essentials, test and share the workspace URL link with your subscribers to give them access to their desktops.

 For details about the workspace, see Workspace configuration.

 Further updates will follow for customers who purchased XenDesktop Essentials before December 2017.
 Currently, those customers continue to use cloud-hosted StoreFront, as outlined in this article.
 (XenDesktop Essentials does not support on premises StoreFront.)